-A letter from the GPISD Superintendent of Schools
+A letter from the GPISD

+Superintendent of Schools

 Welcome back to another exciting school year in the Galena Park Independent School District!
 The new year provides an opportunity to use the accomplishments of the past year as the foundation for even greater successes going forward.
 As we begin this year, please know our goal remains the same - to provide the best education possible to all students in our district.
-In Galena Park ISD, it's "All About Excellence."
+In Galena Park I.S.D., it's "All About Excellence."

 We seek nothing but the best.
 We are dedicated to giving 100 percent each and every day of the school year preparing our students to be productive citizens and lifelong learners in whatever path they may take going forward.

-Parents, I offer my sincere thank you for your support and commitment to your children and Galena Park ISD.
+Parents, I offer my sincere gratitude for your support and commitment to your children in Galena Park I.S.D.
 We appreciate the confidence you have shown in the District by trusting us with the well-being of your loved ones.
+We are aware you have options in where you reside and where your children attend school.
 We are proud to partner with you in their educational and social growth.
-We are aware that you have options in where you reside and where your children attend school.